silnrsi/pysilfont/tests/input/font-psf-test/README.txt

 (see FONTLOG.txt for information on the Psf Test family)

-Thank you for your interest in Andika ("Write!" in Swahili), a Unicode-compliant sans serif font designed by SIL International primarily for literacy use.
+Thank you for your interest in Andika ("Write!" in Swahili), a Unicode-compliant sans serif font designed by SIL Global primarily for literacy use.

 Andika supports a wide range of Latin and Cyrillic characters.